EntrustCorporation/cps/entrust.md

 3. A site visit by the CA or a third party who is acting as an agent for the CA; or
 4. An Attestation Letter.

+**DV TLS Certificates**
+Identity and address of the Applicant are not included in DV TLS Certificates.

 **EV TLS, EV Code Signing and Verified Mark Certificates**

 In accordance with the EV SSL Guidelines, Code Signing Baseline Requirements, or the VMC Requirements, the CA or the RA will determine: